d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 Let us take this one final step further.
 We have been thinking about the point $2$ the entire time, but never thinking about other points.
 Nothing is different there fundamentally, but it is the case that the value $p$ will likely depend on the point.
 We would at least hope that a dart thrower was more likely to hit a point near the center, like $2\text{cm}$ rather than $20\text{cm}$.
 Thus, the value $p$ is not fixed, but rather should depend on the point $x$.
 This tells us that we should expect

 $$P(\text{distance is in an } \epsilon \text{-sized interval around } x ) \approx \epsilon \cdot p(x).$$
-:eqlabel:`pdf-deriv`
+:eqlabel:`eq_pdf_deriv`

-Indeed, :eqref:`pdf-deriv` is precisely what the *probability density function* is.
+Indeed, :eqref:`eq_pdf_deriv` is precisely what the *probability density function* is.
 It is a function $p(x)$ which encodes the relative probability of hitting near one point versus another.
 Let us visualize what such a function might look like.

 ```{.python .input}
 %matplotlib inline